United Nations (gang): Growth

 The UN gang pioneered an alternative sense of style and recognition that became prominent in Vancouver, BC up until the end of the early 2010s.
 Many UN members would "cloak" themselves by wearing high-end, expensive, and luxury brands based on California surf-trends, biker brands, and accessories that would not typically be assumed as what a gangster would wear.
 Many youth imitated this style before the end of around 2012.
 Common items included murses, high-end active wear, designer jeans, baseball caps, sandals and name brand belts.
 This has become a well known sense of gangster appearance in BC due to the United Nations.
-Rouche stated that on the streets "recognition is power", and sought to promote the UN gang fashion style as a statement of the gang's power.
+Roueche stated that on the streets "recognition is power", and sought to promote the UN gang fashion style as a statement of the gang's power.

 Starting in 2001, the UN gang started what the media called "dial-a-dope" lines.
-Low-level UN gang members would visit clubs and bars handing out cards with a name and a telephone numbers for prepaid cell phones, which were changed on an average of 3-4 weeks.
+Low-level UN gang members would visit clubs and bars handing out cards with a name and a telephone numbers for prepaid cell phones, which were changed on an average of 3–4 weeks.
 Those who called the numbers would be answered by an associate who took the order for drugs and had the drugs delivered to the customer who paid cash when the deliverymen arrived.
-The "diel-a-dope lines" were very effective and had been widely copied by 2003.
+The "dial-a-dope lines" were very effective and had been widely copied by 2003.
 The deliverymen was usually the only ones exposed to be robbed by rival drug dealers or being arrested by the police.
 Langton noted that the "fanatic loyalty" Roueche promoted in his gang led for very few deliverymen to turn Crown's evidence and testify against his employers if they were arrested.
+Initially, the UN gang smuggled marijuana into the United States via trucks, but after the 9/11 terrorist attacks of 2001 led to American border security being increased, the UN gang switched over to helicopters to fly over the undefended 49th parallel.
+Unlike drugs such as cocaine and methamphetamine, where even small quantities can be sold for a premium price, marijuana needed to be smuggled in bulk to make it profitable.
+The UN gang formed ties with American organized crime groups and become one of the main sources of marijuana in Los Angeles and Chicago.